Amanda Stepto: Degrassi: 1987-1992

 Stepto at the 2008 Toronto International Film Festival.

-She attended the Etobicoke School of the Arts for three years, where she majored in dance and minored in drama, and later a school in Mississauga while on starring on television.
+She attended the Etobicoke School of the Arts for three years, where she majored in dance and minored in drama, and later a school in Mississauga while starring on television.
 While attending Etobicoke, Stepto learnt of an open audition for Degrassi Junior High from her drama teacher.
 She was the only student to act on it.
 She did not have a resume or professional headshots, and was required to send in a photo of herself to the production company.
 Stepto's parents felt her punk hairstyle was not suitable for television, and she argued with them over it.
 Insisting she keep her hair spiked, she told her parents: "If they don't like me, fuck them!".
 She was subsequently accepted.

 When her character became pregnant, fans mistook her for being pregnant in real life, and would often send the actress toys.
 She was also often asked for advice from parents and teenage mothers on sex and pregnancy as if she were a counselor.
 In the United Kingdom, where Degrassi Junior High experienced its highest viewership, the BBC refused to air "It's Late" along with several other episodes, shortly before Stepto was expected to promote the series in London.
 Stepto was critical of the BBC's decision when speaking to the British press.
 Speaking to the Daily Mirror on 13 May 1988, Stepto called the ban "kinda silly", and elaborated: "The issues we've been dealing with in the episodes they wouldn't show happen everywhere and people are going to find out about them sooner or later."
 She also explained that the show intended to educate its viewers on the subject and did not encourage it at all.
 Stepto later said that the English press tried to make her "talk shit" about the BBC.

 Stepto was among the cast of Degrassi that were named UNICEF Goodwill Ambassadors by the Ontario branch of UNICEF Canada in 1989.
 Along with cast member Pat Mastroianni, Stepto visited the Headquarters of the United Nations in New York City, and met with other ambassadors.
 She served as the narrator for the UNICEF video The Degrassi Kids Rap On Rights.
 In 1991, Stepto was one of the main six actors to host an episode of Degrassi Talks, a documentary series in which cast members interviewed teenagers and young adults across Canada about various topics.
 Stepto's episode focused on sex, and highlighted issues such as teenage pregnancy, safe sex, and abortion.
 In the episode, Stepto interviews a young woman who gave her baby up for adoption, an experience which had a profound impact on her.